Acklam, Middlesbrough: Land holder (1460/1 to 1637)

 To the west of the current Acklam area, the then village of Stainsby was deserted by 1757.
 Today this site amounts to little more than a series of grassy mounds near the A19 road.

-Overshadowed
+Absorption into Middlesbrough

-In the late 19th and early 20th centuries, this once tiny village passed from Middlesbrough Rural District to Stokesley Rural District, it incorporated into the county borough of Middlesbrough during the early 20th century.
+Part of the parish of West Acklam was included in the municipal borough of Middlesbrough from 1866, the rest being in Middlesbrough Rural District.
+The parish of West Acklam was finally abolished on 1 April 1932 and merged with Middlesbrough, parts also went to Hemlington and Marton, and the rest of the area was also incorporated into Middlesbrough district.
+In 1931 the parish had a population of 287.

 Geography

 Acklam is situated in West Middlesbrough, and encloses smaller estates such as Kader, And Trimdon Avenue Estate.
 Acklam Road runs directly through Acklam, and just off Acklam Road is Hall Drive.